 Let’s talk about the most divisive food group: sugar.
 While the food and beverage industry has tried to make sugar consumption less bad by disguising it in fruit juice or corn syrup, there is no turning away from the fact that sugar is a large source of calories and carbohydrates that can cause tooth decay, diabetes, and numerous other problems.
+If you’re eating and drinking more sugar than you should be, it won’t be long before you’re online searching for tooth extractions in mesa (or wherever you are) to have all of your rotten teeth removed.
 Sugar is a substance that is truly evil.
 It makes you fat, it makes you sick, and it makes you miserable.
 All these reasons are strong enough to make you want to quit sugar.

 There are so many different reasons why people choose to quit sugar.
 Some are health-oriented, while others are motivated by weight loss goals.
 No matter what’s your reason for deciding to quit sugar, you have likely experienced the frustrating process of quitting.
 Needless to say, the temptation is everywhere in the form of spicy foods, sugary drinks, chocolate, and a lot more and it’s certainly hard to avoid all of these.
 Apparently, the only way to combat sugar cravings is to cut it out of your life completely and maybe replace it with something else.